splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 The reducer is a single pod per Kubernetes cluster.
 If your cluster contains a large number of pods, nodes, and services, you can increase the number of CPU cores allocated to it.

-Change the following parameters in the :new-page:`Network Explorer values file <https://github.com/Flowmill/splunk-otel-network-explorer-chart/blob/master/values.yaml#L87>` to increase or decrease the number of CPU cores.
+Change the following parameters in the :new-page:`Network Explorer values file <https://github.com/Flowmill/splunk-otel-network-explorer-chart/blob/master/values.yaml#L87>` to increase or decrease the number of CPU cores per reducer stage.
 You can set between 1-32 cores.

-The default configuration is 1 CPU core.
+The default configuration is 1 CPU core per reducer stage.

     .. code-block:: yaml